Gpocas/Gpocas/README.md

 ---

 ### About:
-- 🔥 Junior FullStack Developer
+- 🔥 Pleno FullStack Developer

 - 🚚 I’m currently working on **JBS**